The64thGamer/cheeseepedia/content/013iu1p3ho9yi8r5/content.md

 ### Small Appliances / End of the World

 The showtape was originally going to contain the skit and song 'Small Appliances / End of the World'.
-The skit would feature Rolfe creating a counter movement to the {{< wiki-link "Crazy Colander Head Night (Event)" "Colander-head Club" >}} where customers would come in with 'Small appliances strapped to their head'.
-A similar idea is joked about in the {{< wiki-link "Save The Colander Telethon (1983)" "Save The Colander Telethon" >}} with an employee noting Pizza Time Theatre was going to have patrons strap refrigerators to their backs, with Burt Wilson replying 'Ah, they're going to get into appliances on their heads, they might get us on that'.
+The skit would feature Rolfe creating a counter movement to the [Crazy Colander Head Night (Event)] where customers would come in with 'Small appliances strapped to their head'.
+A similar idea is joked about in the [Save The Colander Telethon (1983)] with an employee noting Pizza Time Theatre was going to have patrons strap refrigerators to their backs, with Burt Wilson replying 'Ah, they're going to get into appliances on their heads, they might get us on that'.
 Earl directly mentions the Colander Head night taking place on Wednesday nights.
-This was because of the return of the Crazy Colander Head Night during {{< wiki-link "ShowBiz's Fabulous Fall Festival (Event)" "ShowBiz's Fabulous Fall Festival" >}}, where both White Album and the {{< wiki-link "Crazy Colander Head Night (Event)" "Crazy Colander Head Night" >}} showtape would be playing in the same weeks for the entirety of their run.
+This was because of the return of the Crazy Colander Head Night during [ShowBiz's Fabulous Fall Festival (Event)], where both White Album and the [Crazy Colander Head Night (Event)] showtape would be playing in the same weeks for the entirety of their run.
-This was originally meant to synergize the two showtapes, which was already being done by the inclusion of employee performances in 'Tribute to Frank Sinatra'.{{< cite 1 >}}
+This was originally meant to synergize the two showtapes, which was already being done by the inclusion of employee performances in 'Tribute to Frank Sinatra'.[1]
-The segment in the end would be cut, but would still appear exclusively on Rock-afire Explosion Record 10 (1983)|Rock-afire Explosion Record 10, minus the Small Appliances skit.{{< cite 1 >}} Oddly, 2 days before the event was planned to start, an interview with Aaron Fechter has him directly discussing the Small Appliances segment, implying it might have been cut very last minute.{{< cite 1 >}}
+The segment in the end would be cut, but would still appear exclusively on Rock-afire Explosion Record 10 (1983)|Rock-afire Explosion Record 10, minus the Small Appliances skit.[1]
+Oddly, 2 days before the event was planned to start, an interview with Aaron Fechter has him directly discussing the Small Appliances segment, implying it might have been cut very last minute.[1]

 ### White Album Revised & ADAT Edit